Trusted WordPress tutorials, when you need them most.

 The Name and Official Position settings

-You might also want to add this person’s job title, or some information that explains why they’re qualified to make this statement.
-You can type this information into the Official Position field.
+You might also want to add this person’s job title or information that explains why they’re qualified to make this statement.
+You can type this information into the ‘Official Position’ field.

-When you’re happy with your quote, click on the Publish button.
+When you’re happy with your quote, click on the ‘Publish’ button.

+Step 2.
 Configuring Your Quotes and Tips Settings

 After creating your quotes, it’s time to take a look at the Quotes and Tips settings.
-This contains some important settings that control how and when your site displays a random quote.
+This contains some important settings that control how and when your WordPress site displays a random quote.

 The Quotes and Tips settings page

 By default, Quotes and Tips will display a new quote every time the page reloads.
-This means visitors will see a new quote every time they visit a new page or press the Refresh button in their web browser.
+This means visitors will see a new quote every time they visit a new page or press the ‘Refresh’ button in their web browser.

 If you prefer, you can display a new quote automatically every few seconds or minutes.
 The visitor doesn’t even have to refresh their web browser.

-To do this, select ‘AJAX (no page reload).’
-You can then find the Change Frequency field.
 Here, simply type how frequently WordPress should display a new quote in seconds.

 Changing the quote frequency